Problem

 4. Component-Based Navigation

-Break down your navigation into logical segments using navigation.json files.
-This allows you to define distinct sidebar hierarchies for different sections of your site, preventing the main navigation from becoming cluttered.
+Break navigation into logical segments using navigation.json files.
+This lets you define distinct sidebar hierarchies for different sections, preventing main navigation clutter.

 Trade-offs

-A large site naturally consumes more disk space and memory during the build process.
-To maintain sub-second build times at extreme scales (10,000+ pages), consider using a high-performance CI/CD environment with SSD storage and ample RAM to handle the parallel processing of files.
+A massive site naturally consumes more disk space and memory during builds.
+To maintain sub-second build times at extreme scales (10,000+ pages), use a high-performance CI/CD environment with SSD storage and ample RAM to handle parallel file processing.